sblauth/cashocs/demos/documented/optimal_control/demo_01_basics/demo_01_basics.md

 To describe the state system in cashocs, we use nearly standard fenics syntax, and the differences will be highlighted in the following.
-First, we define a Function object that models our state variable y, and a Function that models the corresponding adjoint variable p via
+First, we define a Function `y` that models our state variable y, and a Function `p` that models the corresponding adjoint variable p via

     y = Function(V)
     p = Function(V)

-Next up, we analogously define the control variable as a Function
+Next up, we analogously define the control variable as Function `u`

     u = Function(V)